-The CBA draw up a framework of organisational behaviours which demonstrate the

-Actions

-- 1. Internally collaborate to develop behaviours which demonstrate the CBA's values via the proposed Organisational Review - 2.
-Work alongside Evaluation Consultant to connect behaviours to new staff management systems. - 3.
-Embed the behaviours in line management and 121s - 4.
+Recommendation Actions The CBA draw up a framework of 1.
+Internally collaborate to develop behaviours which demonstrate the CBA's values via the proposed Organisational Review organisational behaviours which demonstrate the 2.
+Work alongside Evaluation Consultant to connect behaviours to new staff management systems. charity's values 3.
+Embed the behaviours in line management and 121s 4.
 Develop a method of colleague-led celebration of these behaviours.
 For example, an online form where colleagues can mark where each other have gone above and beyond in the delivery of these behaviours.